iCliniq Logo

 Welcome to icliniq.com.

 I have gone through your query and photograph (attachment removed to protect patient identity).
-The pain, which is present due to wisdom tooth, must be ruled out earlier by consulting a dentist.
-Because in this case, physical examination and x-ray are necessary.
+The pain, which is present due to the wisdom tooth, must be ruled out earlier by consulting a dentist.
+Because in this case, physical examination and X-ray are necessary.
 So, consult your nearby dentist as early as possible.
-For tooth pain and throat pain, I suggest tablet Augmentin-DUO 625 mg (combination of Amoxicillin and Clavulanic acid) if no allergy, twice in a day at the interval of 12 hours and Tablet Vetory-SP (combination of Aceclofenac and Paracetamol) with milk, twice in a day at the interval of 12 hours for five days.
-I also suggest capsule PAN-D (Pantoprazole), once in a day before 15 minutes of meal at the interval of 24 hours for five days.
-Consult your doctor, discuss with him or her and take the medicine with consent.
+For tooth pain and throat pain, I suggest tablet Augmentin-DUO 625 mg (combination of Amoxicillin and Clavulanic acid) if no allergy, twice a day at the interval of 12 hours, and a combination of Aceclofenac and Paracetamol, twice a day at the interval of 12 hours for five days.
+I also suggest a capsule of Pantoprazole, once in a day before 15 minutes of a meal at the interval of 24 hours for five days.
+Consult your doctor, discuss with him or her, and take the medicine with consent.

 Patient's Query

-I have got an x-ray of my mouth.
-Please see that attachment and share your review.
+I have got an X-ray of my mouth.
+Please see the attachment and share your review.

 Hi,